MarcusWolschon/osmeditor4android/documentation/docs/help/en/Opening hours.md

 #### Time span menu

+* __Display time picker__: show a large number picker for selecting start and end time, on very small displays this is the preferred way of changing times.
 * __Switch to 15 minute ticks__: use 15 minute granularity for the range bar.
 * __Switch to 5 minute ticks__: use 5 minute granularity for the range bar.
 * __Switch to 1 minute ticks__: use 1 minute granularity for the range bar, very difficult to use on a phone.